 In 1960, South African police killed 69 peaceful protesters in Sharpeville, sparking nationwide dissent and a wave of strikes.
 A subgroup of protesters who were tired of what they saw as ineffective nonviolent protests began to embrace armed resistance instead.
 Among them was Nelson Mandela, who helped organize a paramilitary subgroup of the ANC in 1960.
 He was arrested for treason in 1961, and was sentenced to life in prison for charges of sabotage in 1964.

-Anti-apartheid protests continued as life for black South Africans became more and more dire under apartheid.
-On June 16, 1976, up to 10,000 black schoolchildren, inspired by new tenets of black consciousness, marched to protest a new law that forced them to learn Afrikaans in schools.
-In response, police massacred over 100 protesters and chaos broke out.
-Despite attempts to restrain the protests, they spread throughout South Africa.
-In response, exiled movement leaders recruited more and more people to resist.
+Anti-apartheid protests continued as life for Black South Africans became more and more dire under apartheid.
+On June 16, 1976, up to 10,000 Black schoolchildren, inspired by new tenets of Black consciousness, marched to protest a new law that forced them to learn Afrikaans in schools.
+Steve Biko, anti-apartheid activist and co-founder of the South African Students' Organization, spearheaded the movement and was arrested multiple times for his activism before dying from injuries sustained while in police custody on September 12, 1977.

 During the 1980s, resistance became even more fierce.
 Peaceful and violent protests finally began to spark international attention.
 Nelson Mandela, the movement’s most powerful and well-known representative, had been imprisoned since 1964.
 But he inspired his followers to continue resisting and conducted secret negotiations to end apartheid.